 • ON/OFF or CHANGE Pushbutton - Allows the inverter to be turned on and off.
-The ON/OFF button also serves as a CHANGE button when navigating through the remote's menus.
+This button also serves as a "change" button to navigate through the available settings for each menu.

 • MENU or HOME Pushbutton - Accesses the remote's menus.
 You can also return directly to the scrolling Home screens by pressing and holding this button for 2 secs.
 See also Figure 3-1.